scranfor/scanner/README.md

 If this switch is ommitted, no vendor lookup will be performed.

 ## -r <ip_range>
-A range of IP addresses to scan, in the form of a shell brace expansion. <ip_range> MUST BE IN QUOTES! example 1: -r '192.168.0.{1..20}' example 2: -r '{192.168.{0..255}.{1..254},10.0.{1,2}.{1..254}}'
+A range of IP addresses to scan, in the form of a shell brace expansion. <ip_range> MUST BE IN SINGLE QUOTES! example 1: -r '192.168.0.{1..20}' example 2: -r '{192.168.{0..255}.{1..254},10.0.{1,2}.{1..254}}'